dserv01/BackupMailToHTML/README.md

 </pre>

 If your system doesn't like Magic Line, you have to put 'python' in front of the execution.

+If you want to download all mails again, you can simply delete the database file.
+Mails will be overwritten by a new copy from server but not overwritten if it does not exist on server anymore.

 Screenshots
 -------------